semestry/mytimetable-api-client/README.md

 Supported MyTimetable APIs
 --------------------------

-MyTimetable API v0 and v0.5 are both supported.
+MyTimetable API v0 and the unofficial v0.5 are both supported.
 The API client calls the API version that returns the richest response.

 Usage
 -----

 The API is a bit rough, and some of the Blackboard/Sakai components are leaking through, but it should be good enough for general use.
 You need a MyTimetable 'elevated' API token and the URL of the MyTimetable API.

 ```java
 Configuration config = new Configuration();